-- 120.5 A1 Professional judgement involves the application of relevant training, professional knowledge, skill and experience commensurate with the facts and circumstances, including the nature and scope of the particular professional activities, and the interests and relationships involved.
-In relation to undertaking professional activities, the exercise of professional judgement is required when the registered auditor applies the conceptual framework in order to make informed decisions about the courses of actions available, and to determine whether such decisions are appropriate in the circumstances. - 120.5 A2 An understanding of known facts and circumstances is a prerequisite to the proper application of the conceptual framework.
-Determining the actions necessary to obtain this understanding and coming to a conclusion about whether the fundamental principles have been complied with also require the exercise of professional judgement. - 120.5 A3 In exercising professional judgement to obtain this understanding, the registered auditor might consider, among other matters, whether: - There is reason to be concerned that potentially relevant information might be missing from the facts and circumstances known to the registered auditor. - There is an inconsistency between the known facts and circumstances and the registered auditor's expectations. - The registered auditor's expertise and experience are sufficient to reach a conclusion. - There is a need to consult with others with relevant expertise or experience. - The information provides a reasonable basis on which to reach a conclusion. - The registered auditor's own preconception or bias might be affecting the registered auditor's exercise of professional judgement. - There might be other reasonable conclusions that could be reached from the available information.
+- 120.5 A4 Professional judgement involves the application of relevant training, professional knowledge, skill and experience commensurate with the facts and circumstances, including the nature and scope of the particular professional activities, and the interests and relationships involved. - Professional judgement is required when the registered auditor applies the conceptual framework in order to make informed decisions about the courses of actions available, and to determine whether such decisions are appropriate in the circumstances.
+In making this determination, the registered auditor might consider matters such as whether: - The registered auditor's expertise and experience are sufficient to reach a conclusion. - There is a need to consult with others with relevant expertise or experience.

+The registered auditor's own preconception or bias might be affecting the registered auditor's exercise of professional judgement.